jedinym/sqc-text/main.typ

 S3 service.
 However, _MinIO_ also offers software development kits (SDKs) for multiple programming languages, including Python.

-Crucially, for this thesis, _MinIO_ can monitor events _bucket_ and publish notifications via multiple protocols
+Crucially, for this thesis, _MinIO_ can monitor events in a _bucket_ and publish notifications via multiple protocols
 #footnote[https://min.io/docs/minio/kubernetes/upstream/administration/monitoring.html].
 One of the supported protocols is _AMQP 0-9-1_, which is the protocol used by _RabbitMQ_.
-A few examples of such events are:
-- `s3:ObjectCreated:Put` which occurs when a new object is added to a bucket.
-- `s3:ObjectRemoved:Delete` which occurs when an object is deleted from a bucket.
-- `s3:ObjectCreated:CompleteMultipartUpload` which occurs when an object larger than 5MiB is added to a bucket.
+A few examples of such events are: - `s3:ObjectCreated:Put` which occurs when a new object is added to a bucket.  - `s3:ObjectRemoved:Delete` which occurs when an object is deleted from a bucket.  - `s3:ObjectCreated:CompleteMultipartUpload` which occurs when an object larger than 5MiB is added to a bucket.

-= Requirements
-In this chapter, we outline the functional and non-functional requirements of the SQC system.

-== Functional requirements
-+ The service must support running validations on atomic models.
-+ The service must support both the legacy PDB and PDBx/mmCIF formats as inputs.
-+ The service must provide a machine-readable output containing results of validations.
-+ The service must provide a schema for the output.
-+ The service must support many concurrent validations using a queueing system.
-+ The service must be easily deployable to the MetaCentrum Kubernetes cluster.
-+ The service must be easily scalable to accommodate higher loads.
-+ The service must provide a web-accessible API.
-+ The service must provide a Python library for accessing the API.

-== Non-functional requirements
-+ The service must be implemented using the Python programming language.
-+ The service must be containerized using Docker.
-+ The service must be deployed to the MetaCentrum Kubernetes cluster.
-+ The service must use Ansible to automate deployment to the MetaCentrum cluster.
+#pagebreak()
 = Implementation
 The result of this thesis is a service named SQC (Structure Quality Control) alongside a corresponding Python library, SQClib.
 The source code is available